0xProject/0x-docs/docs/0x-swap-api/guides/accessing-rfq-liquidity/about-the-rfq-system.md

 ## About the RFQ System

-_RFQ liquidity is currently available on Mainnet & Polygon._
+_RFQ liquidity is currently available on Mainnet, Polygon, and Arbitrum via Swap API._

 ### An Exclusive Source of Liquidity